 Testing should be baked in at every stage of your migration plan, allowing you to spot any potential issues at the earliest possible stage.
 The more you test and weed out problems early on, the smoother your migration will go.
 Despite this, 29% of respondents listed issues with testing as a contributing factor to go-live delays in our Careers and Hiring Guide

 Essentially, testing acts as a cloud migration risk assessment, allowing you to identify potential pitfalls in key areas, such as data and security.
 Ensure you’re sufficiently and strategically backing up files before these tests, so that it’s a quick fix to revert back in instances of data loss or security breaches.

 “Many organizations fail to extensively or adequately test before migrating their entire infrastructure to the cloud,” says Atigolo.

 “Trying to work towards unrealistic timelines is a recipe for disaster.”

-Users need to get to grips with radically updated software, operational shifts, and new processes when it comes to seeking technical support.
-Education, training, and change management are just as important when it comes to IT staff too.
+Users need to get to grips with radically updated software, operational shifts, and new processes when seeking technical support.
+Education, training, and change management are just as important when it comes to IT staff, too.

 As you move away from legacy IT models and responsibility for your operations becomes decentralized, roles will change.
-Your IT teams will need to adapt to a new way of doing things, and find innovative ways to support users and add value to the business.
+Your IT teams will need to adapt to a new way of doing things and find innovative ways to support users while adding value to the business.

-With lack of user adoption a major threat to any implementation, training, and governance need to be a key focus to ensure that when your cloud environment goes live, your staff are actually using it.
+With a lack of user adoption posing a major threat to any implementation, training, and governance need to be a key focus to ensure that when your cloud environment does go live, your staff are actually using it.

-Involve people early on, sell the benefits of the migration and explain if and how their day-to-day lives will change.
-The longer people have to warm to the migration, the more prepared they’ll be to take advantage of it when it’s complete.
+Involve people early on, sell the benefits of the migration, and explain if and how their day-to-day lives will change.
+The longer people have to warm to the migration, the more prepared they’ll feel, able to take harness its full potential when it’s complete.

 AWS insights now